Student Health Center Immunizations

 - Gardasil is the first vaccine developed to prevent cervical cancer, precancerous genital lesions and genital warts due to HPV (human papilloma virus).
-This vaccine is recommended for females 9-26 years of age.
+This vaccine is recommended for females and males 9–26 years of age.
 It is given in a series of three injections over a six month period.
-Gardasil is now available at Student Health Services for $185.00 per injection.
 Please schedule an appointment to see a healthcare provider at Student Health Services to discuss and begin your Gardasil vaccine series.

 - Related Web Sites